-Office(b)(6),(b)(7)Just prior to publication of the article, the reporter called of Public Affairs.
-According to the reporter said he was working on an article and had in his possession a copy of the Internal Report, internal DOE memoranda, and DOE internal tracking reports which showed that DOE was late in providing annual reports to the President on the status of safeguards and security at domestic nuclear weapons facilities for 1994
+Office(b)(6),(b)(7) Just prior to publication of the article, the reporter called of Public Affairs.
+According to the reporter said he was working on an article and had in his possession a copy of the Internal Report, internal DOE memoranda, and DOE internal tracking reports which showed that DOE was late in providing annual reports to the President on the status of safeguards and security at domestic nuclear weapons facilities for 1994 through 1997.
+When the article appeared in USA Today, the Office of Security Affairs, NN-50, determined that information from two issue papers prepared by the Office of Safeguards and Security, NN-51, was also quoted in the article.

-Inform ation Included in the USA Today Article lapses, Energy A Today article, entitled "Feds sought 19 nuke probes: Agency cites 'alarming' security 'quoted information contained in a letter from to the Secretary of that transmitted the Internal Report.
-The transmittal letter was included as part of the Report.
-The entire document, including the transmittal memorandum, was stamped (b)(3):50 U.S.C. § 3024(i)(1) intellig risk" a as "There has been an alarming increase of instances where nuclear weapons design, ence and other national defense information has been either compromised or placed at "some of the cases involve 'disclosures of classified and/or sensitive unclassified ation, including potential nuclear computer codes, to foreign nationals'" The article uill . stating that "Other problems noted in the briefing material and other internal reports Distrib Althou of the Securit carried ersonnel whose security clearances are beyond their five-year re-examination date." ution of the Two Office of Safeguards and Security Issue Papers gh several officials told us they thought the two issue papers were forwarded to the Office Secretary, we were unable to confirm that the issue papers were distributed outside the of Nonproliferation and National Security prior to publication of the article.
-Office of y Affairs documentation showed that NN-50, hand-the issue papers to the Office of the Assistant Secretary for Nonproliferation and National Distrib Althou of the Securit carried Securit NN-1. record of Con had no briefin gh several officials told us they thought the two issue papers were forwarded to the Office Secretary, we were unable to confirm that the issue papers were distributed outside the of Nonproliferation and National Security prior to publication of the article.
-Office of y Affairs documentation showed that
+Information Included in the USA Today Article

+The USA Today article, entitled "Feds sought 19 nuke probes: Agency cites 'alarming' security (b)(6),(b)(7) lapses," quoted information contained in a letter from to the Secretary of (C) Energy that transmitted the Internal Report.
+The transmittal letter was included as part of the Internal Report.
+The entire document, including the transmittal memorandum, was stamped UCNI. (b)(3):50 U.S.C. § 3024(i)(1)

+follows: "There has been an alarming increase of instances where nuclear weapons design, intelligence and other national defense information has been either compromised or placed at (b)(3):50 U.S.C. risk" and "some of the cases involve 'disclosures of classified and/or sensitive unclassified information, including potential nuclear computer codes, to foreign nationals' " The article stating that "Other problems noted in the briefing material and other internal reports obtained by USA Today include a backlog of 4,000 'reinvestigations' that need to be done on DOE personnel whose security clearances are beyond their five-year re-examination date."

+(b)(3):50 U.S.C. § 3024(i)(1)

+Distribution of the Two Office of Safeguards and Security Issue Papers

+Although several officials told us they thought the two issue papers were forwarded to the Office of the Secretary, we were unable to confirm that the issue papers were distributed outside the Office of Nonproliferation and National Security prior to publication of the article.
+Office of (b)(6),(b)(7) Security Affairs documentation showed that NN-50, hand-(C) carried the issue papers to the Office of the Assistant Secretary for Nonproliferation and National (b)(6),(b)(7)Security (NN-1).
+However, could not specifically recall providing the issue papers to (C) NN-1.
+NN-1 officials did not recall ever seeing or receiving the issue papers; and there was no record of the issue papers in the NN-1 correspondence tracking system.
+In addition, the Office of Congressional, Public, and Intergovernmental Affairs and the Office of Executive Secretariat (b)(6),(b)(7) had no record of having received the issue papers; and who coordinates all (C) briefing materials for the Secretary, did not recognize the issue papers and had no record of having received them.

+(b)(3):50 U.S.C. § 3024(i)(1) (b)(3):50 U.S.C. § 3024(i)(1)

+It should be noted that the article contained inaccurate information that was not widely distributed.
+Specifically, the article included the following statement: the "Department of Energy (DOE) requested at least 19 FBI investigations last year after internal reviews indicated classified or sensitive information was leaked, stolen or compromised at U.S. nuclear weapons plants and laboratories."